1811 German Coast uprising: Legacy

 A memorial to the 1811 German Coast uprising, located at the Whitney Plantation Historic District.

-The uprising started in present-day LaPlace and followed a twenty-mile trek on the old River Road through the present-day towns of Montz, Norco, New Sarpy, Destrehan, St. Rose and ended at much of what had once been the Kenner and Henderson Plantations and is now Rivertown and Louis Armstrong International Airport (named after prominent African American musician Louis Armstrong) in Kenner.
+As late as 1923, older black men "still relate[d] the story of the slave insurrection of 1811 as they heard it from their grandfathers."
+However, despite its large size and connection to the French and Haitian revolutions, until recent years discussion of the rebellion was for the most part absent from history textbooks and the American public hardly knew about the existence of the rebellion.

+Since 1995, the African American History Alliance of Louisiana has led an annual commemoration at Norco in January, where they have been joined by some descendants of members of the revolt.
 While the Destrehan Plantation tour concentrates on architecture and white lifestyle and family histories, a small museum in a converted slave cabin (not on the standard tour) features folk paintings of the 1811 uprising.
 Louisiana's historical marker for the former Andry plantation mentions "Major 1811 slave uprising organized here."

-Despite its size and connection to the French and Haitian revolutions, the rebellion is not thoroughly covered in history books.
-As late as 1923, however, older black men "still relate[d] the story of the slave insurrection of 1811 as they heard it from their grandfathers."

-Since 1995, the African American History Alliance of Louisiana has led an annual commemoration at Norco in January, where they have been joined by some descendants of members of the revolt.

-The Whitney Plantation, in St. John the Baptist Parish, opened in 2014 and is the first plantation museum in the country dedicated to the slave experience.
+More recently, the Whitney Plantation, in St. John the Baptist Parish, opened in 2014 and is the first plantation museum in the country dedicated to the slave experience.
 The Whitney Plantation includes a memorial and information to commemorate the 1811 Slave Uprising of the German Coast.

 In 2015, artist Dread Scott began organizing a massive re-enactment of the uprising; the 26 mile, 2-day event took place in November 2019.
 The uprising is featured in Talene Monahon's 2020 play about historical reenactment, How to Load a Musket.
 In 2021, the 1811 Kid Ory Historic House opened on the site of Woodland Plantation in LaPlace, which is in the National Register of Historic Places of the United States.
 The museum is dedicated to the German Coast uprising and to Kid Ory, an American jazz composer, trombonist, and bandleader born there in 1886.